Holnicote Estate: Early

+Martyn and Blackford families

-There are several references in the Domesday Book to Honecote, Hunnecota or Hunecota in the hundred of Carhampton.
-One records land held by one William of the tenant-in-chief, Roger de Corcelle; prior to the Norman Conquest, this land belonged to two theigns called Aluric and Bristeuin.
-Odo, son of Gamelin, held a detached portion of this land.
-The second record shows two nuns holding two and half virgates.
-The local historian and lawyer Charles Chadwyck-Healey identifies these manors with modern Holnicote, the National Archives agrees with him in their catalogue, and the Open Domesday project lists them under Holnicote, but the editors of the Victoria County History series only identify the land held by the nuns with Holnicote and state that de Corcelle's manor was actually Huntscott in Wootton Courtney.
-According to records of the Heralds' Visitations of Devon and research by the Victorian historian J. L. Vivian, this William Martyn lived in Oxton in the parish of Kenton, Devon; he was Susanna Martyn's great-nephew and died in 1710, aged 30.
+The Steynings family owned Holnicote until the direct male line became extinct with the death of Charles Staynings (1622–1700).
+His wife, Susanna (died 1685), was a daughter of Sir Nicholas Martyn of Oxton and Steynings's heir was their nephew, William Martyn.
+According to records of the Heralds' Visitations of Devon and research by the Victorian historian John Lambrick Vivian, this William Martyn lived in Oxton in the parish of Kenton, Devon; he was Susanna Martyn's great-nephew and died in 1710, aged 30.
 He sold the estate to William Blackford, a Master in Chancery.
 Blackford then bought the manors of Bossington and Avill, the latter from Anthony Stocker and his wife, Sarah; this estate extended from the ridge of Grabbist nearly to the sea-shore and also included land in the parishes of Dunster, Carhampton, Crowcombe, Stogumber, Timberscombe and St. Decumans.
 He married Elizabeth, a daughter of John Dyke of Pixton, and died in 1728.
 His son, William, succeeded him and married Henrietta Collet (died 1727), a daughter and co-heiress of Joseph Collet of Hertford Castle in Hertfordshire.
 However, he died only three years after his father.
 Their only daughter and heiress, Henrietta Blackford, inherited the estate as an infant, but died aged 7 in 1733.
 The estates were divisible upon a great-aunt, Elizabeth Dyke (died 1737), and a second cousin, Elizabeth, a daughter of Thomas Dyke of Tetton and Mary, a daughter of Elizabeth Dyke (died 1737).
 Later in 1733, Elizabeth Dyke (died 1737) conveyed her share in the estate to her only surviving son, Edward Dyke (died 1746) who in turn conveyed his portion to his niece in 1744, making her the sole owner of the entire estate.